 Increasing the customer lifetime, or the number of years that they are associated with your business directly translates to higher revenue.
 Focusing on customer success and measuring average CLV across segments help companies extend customer lifetime.

 Churn’s what all businesses are running away from; it makes your sales and marketing efforts go in vain.
-The opposite of churn is a good CLV that signifies a high customer success rate.
+The opposite of churn is a good customer value that signifies a high customer success rate.

-By focusing on increasing CLV, you are essentially targeting the touchpoints where most customers drop off.
-If the customer’s predicted CLV is low, it indicates that the account will churn soon, so your teams can try to troubleshoot the problem areas for the account.
+By focusing on increasing customer lifetime value, you are essentially targeting the touchpoints where most customers drop off.
+If the customer’s predicted CLV is low, it indicates that the account will churn soon, so your teams can try to troubleshoot the problem areas for the account and improve the customer retention rate.

 Every business wants customers who keep adding revenue to your business.
 Identifying similarities between high-CLV customers can help you segment your users based on purchasing patterns, regions, industries, or other parameters relevant to your business.

-Calculating CLV can help you shift your focus towards new opportunities with a historically high CLV.
+Calculating customer lifetime value can help you shift your focus towards new opportunities with a historically high lifetime value.
 A directed approach leads you towards valuable customers with improved product-market fitment and faster conversions.

 The marketing team can restructure their budgets towards high-return activities with the correct data on high-value customers and profitable segments.
-The CLV itself is a metric that can be used to evaluate long-term financial returns from marketing investments.
+The lifetime value itself is a metric that can be used to evaluate long-term financial returns from marketing investments.

 The first step toward achieving these benefits is knowing how to calculate CLV.